Skip to content

 Conditions

-• Returning Patients
+Patients

-If you are in crisis, please call or text 988 (Suicide & Crisis Lifeline) or text HOME to 741741 (Crisis Text Line).
+If you are in crisis, call or text 988(Suicide & Crisis Lifeline) or text HOME to 741741 (Crisis Text Line).

 © 2026 Feel August Health.
 All rights reserved.

-Feel August is a brand of Artful Living Psychiatry & Wellness Nursing Corporation
+Feel August is a brand licensed by Artful Living Psychiatry & Wellness Nursing and Clinical Care Inc. Telehealth services offered to patients located in California only.

-Postpartum Depression & Anxiety treatment at Feel August
+Postpartum Depression & Anxiety

 Postpartum depression is not a moral failing and it is not the baby blues.
 Baby blues are mild, common, and resolve within two weeks.
-Postpartum depression persists, intrudes, and can deepen — low mood, exhaustion that sleep does not fix, tearfulness, guilt, a sense of disconnection from the baby or from yourself.
+Postpartum depression persists, intrudes, and can deepen.
+Low mood, exhaustion that sleep does not fix, tearfulness, guilt, a sense of disconnection from the baby or from yourself.
 Postpartum anxiety often travels alongside depression and may present as racing thoughts, hypervigilance, panic, or intrusive images.

 Intrusive thoughts about harm coming to the baby are common in postpartum anxiety and OCD and do not mean a parent is dangerous.
-What matters clinically is how the thoughts are experienced — distressing, ego-dystonic, and unwanted — versus ideas that feel aligned with intent, which require different care.
+What matters clinically is how the thoughts are experienced.
+Distressing, ego-dystonic, and unwanted.
+Versus ideas that feel aligned with intent, which require different care.
 A thorough evaluation distinguishes these clearly.

 Postpartum psychosis is a separate, rare, and urgent condition.
-If you are experiencing hallucinations, delusions, extreme confusion, or thoughts that feel compelling rather than intrusive, this is a psychiatric emergency — call 988 or go to an emergency department.
+If you are experiencing hallucinations, delusions, extreme confusion, or thoughts that feel compelling rather than intrusive, this is a psychiatric emergency.
+Call 988 or go to an emergency department.

-Recognizing the Signs
+Recognizing the signs

 • Persistent low mood, tearfulness, or numbness lasting beyond two weeks